-The appeal of any citation may be made to the Traffic Citations Appeal Committee provided a written request to appeal is filed with the Business Office within five (5) working days after the ticket is issued.
-If the notice of appeal is not filed within five (5) working days, the right of the appeal is lost and the fine will be due immediately.

-- a.
-The Traffic Citations Appeal Committee shall have five (5) voting members consisting of one (1) representative each from faculty, administrative/professional staff, classified/support staff and student body, the Vice President for Finance and Administrative Services (chairperson) and one (1) ex-officio member, the President of the College. - b.
-The committee will meet monthly as needed but no less frequently than once at the end of every semester. - c.
-The committee will review the written request to appeal and any documentation provided by the student or employee who has filed the appeal. - d.
-The committee will vote to uphold the ticket or grant an appeal. - e.
-A majority of the Traffic Citations Appeal Committee must be present in order to hear an appeal, and a majority of the number present must be in agreement to reach a decision. - f.
-The student or employee who filed the appeal will receive the decision of the Traffic Citations Appeal Committee in writing. - g.
-The committee decision will be final, with no further appeal available. - h.
-In case of students, payment of the fine(s) must be made before the student will be permitted to register for any subsequent academic term.
-Also, no online grade information, transcripts or diplomas will be issued to any student with an unpaid debt or obligation to DSCC

-6. Towing/Booting -

-The College reserves the right to tow any vehicle that is improperly parked.
-Any fees associated with towing will be the responsibility of the owner/driver of the vehicle.
-Additionally, the College reserves the right to use a wheel boot to immobilize any vehicle on campus premises in an appropriate situation.
-Any fees associated with towing will be the responsibility of the owner/driver of the vehicle.
+579 5.
+Appeal - 580 The appeal of any citation may be made to the Traffic Citations Appeal Committee provided a 581 written request to appeal is filed with the Business Office within five (5) working days after the 582 ticket is issued.
+If the notice of appeal is not filed within five (5) working days, the right of the 583 appeal is lost and the fine will be due immediately.
+584 a.
+The Traffic Citations Appeal Committee shall have five (5) voting members consisting of 585 one (1) representative each from faculty, administrative/professional staff, 586 classified/support staff and student body, the Vice President for Finance and 587 Administrative Services (chairperson) and one (1) ex-officio member, the President of 588 the College.
+589 b.
+The committee will meet monthly as needed but no less frequently than once at the end 590 of every semester.
+591 c.
+The committee will review the written request to appeal and any documentation 592 provided by the student or employee who has filed the appeal.
+593 d.
+The committee will vote to uphold the ticket or grant an appeal.
+594 e.
+A majority of the Traffic Citations Appeal Committee must be present in order to hear 595 an appeal, and a majority of the number present must be in agreement to reach a 596 decision.
+597 f.
+The student or employee who filed the appeal will receive the decision of the Traffic 598 Citations Appeal Committee in writing.
+599 g.
+The committee decision will be final, with no further appeal available.
+600 h.
+In case of students, payment of the fine(s) must be made before the student will be 601 permitted to register for any subsequent academic term.
+Also, no online grade 602 information, transcripts or diplomas will be issued to any student with an unpaid debt or 603 obligation to DSCC 604 605 6.
+Towing/Booting - 606 The College reserves the right to tow any vehicle that is improperly parked.
+Any fees associated 607 with towing will be the responsibility of the owner/driver of the vehicle.
+Additionally, the 608 College reserves the right to use a wheel boot to immobilize any vehicle on campus premises in 609 an appropriate situation.
+Any fees associated with towing will be the responsibility of the 610 owner/driver of the vehicle.
+611 612 XXVIII.
+Compliance 613 Enforce ement of this policy shall be handled by those designated by the Director of Physical Plant including 614 securit y personnel.
+615 XXIX. [ Definitions 616 617 Visitor A person not enrolled or employed at the College, but one who occasionally has 618 ss or legitimate reasons to be on campus.